marijnh/Eloquent-JavaScript/11_async.md

 A widely used convention is that the first argument to the callback is used to indicate that the action failed, and the second contains the value produced by the action when it was successful.
-Such callback functions must always check whether they received an exception, and make sure that any problems they cause, including exceptions thrown by functions they call, are caught and given to the right function.
+Such callback functions must always check whether they received an exception and make sure that any problems they cause, including exceptions thrown by functions they call, are caught and given to the right function.